kddnewton/active_record-union_relation/README.md

 Let's assume you're writing something like a search function, and you want to be able to return a polymorphic relation containing all of the search results.
 You could maintain a separate index table with links out to the entities or use a more advanced search engine.
 Or you could perform a `UNION` that searches each table.

 `UNION` subrelations must all have the same number of columns, so first we define the name of the columns that the `UNION` will select, then we define the sources that will become those columns from each subrelation.
-It makes most sense looking at an example.
+It makes more sense looking at an example.

 Let's assume we have the following structure with default table names: